 Start with a plan to add edibles into your landscape

 To include food in your landscape, start by assessing the conditions in your environment and what you hope to grow.
 Consider the amount of space you have, and whether you want to grow a garden in the ground or in one or more raised beds.
 Also note where the sun comes in and where you have shade.
-“Pretty much every edible, whether it’s trees or blueberries or herbs or vegetables, is going to need full sun to do their best,” Ryan says.
+“Pretty much every edible, whether it’s trees or blueberries or herbs or vegetables, is going to need full sun to do its best,” Ryan says.

 When you begin to think about what to include in your landscape, consider plants that serve a dual purpose: ornamentals that look good all year and that produce something you can eat.
 Here are a few that Ryan suggests: